P0rc3lain/DependencyGraph/README.md

 ### Xcode

 1. Open your project.
-2. Choose **File → Swift Packages → Add Package Dependency…**
+1. Choose **File → Swift Packages → Add Package Dependency…**.
-3. Enter the URL `https://github.com/P0rc3lain/DependencyGraph.git` and select the desired version.
+1. Enter the URL `https://github.com/P0rc3lain/DependencyGraph.git` and select the desired version.
-4. Add the library target to your target’s **Dependencies**.
+1. Add the library target to your target’s **Dependencies**.

 ---